 C={c1, c2,c3,…,cn} (2)

-With the constraint of budget of CMP, not all vehicles participate in crowd-sensing, we utilize an indication vector ϕ to imply whether a vehicle vi is selected or not,
+With the constraint of budget of CMP, not all vehicles participate in crowd-sensing, we adopt an indication vector ϕ to imply whether a vehicle vi is selected or not,

 ϕi=1 vi ϵ Ω 0 otherwise (3)

-, where Ω⊆V is the set of chosen vehicles.
+where Ω⊆V is the set of chosen vehicles.
 Let C be the total reward to buses in Ω, which can be computed as,

 C(Ω)=[C,ϕ] (4)

-As mentioned, the quality of crowd sensing is related with spatial-temporal coverage, which means to cover as many regions of interest as possible and ensure each road segment to be covered once at least within a sensing time T. Let we introduce the notion of spatial-temporal coverage.
+As mentioned above, the quality of crowd sensing is related with spatial-temporal coverage, which means to cover as many regions of interest as possible and ensure each road segment to be covered once at least within a sensing time T. We also introduce the notion of spatial-temporal coverage.

 Definition 2: Spatial-temporal Coverage (STC) determines the quality of crowd-sensing.
 Formally, which can be defined as: